netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 <img src="buy-sell-prices.png" width="300" alt="Buy and Sell Prices" />

-Note: for plans with fixed outgoing (sell) prices, the Sell chart is currently not shown.
-Tesla is aware of this issue.
+Note: for plans with fixed outgoing (sell) prices, the sell prices are adjusted to never exceed buy prices.
+This results in better Powerwall behavior (more cycling when required), due to a limitation in Tesla's Time-Based Control algorithm.

 ## Disabling Automatic Updates